Urban areas, as the driving forces behind economic growth, tend to generate high levels of waste and pollution.

 The situation is particularly challenging for the US, which is a city-state situated on an island with a limited area of 704 square kilometers and a population of 4.59 million people.
 Discover How does waste management affect the economy.

-Steps about Waste Management affect the Economy
+Steps about Waste Management Affect the Economy

-- Moreover, public education and awareness initiatives are implemented to educate the public about safeguarding the environment.
+4. Moreover, public education and awareness initiatives are implemented to educate the public about safeguarding the environment.
 This comprehensive approach has enabled the US to attain and uphold a hygienic and healthy environment, even amid ongoing economic development.

 Apply GREEN PLAN in your Around